Markers¶

 Arguments come after the actual marker and are separated from the marker name

-.
+the ,.
 Additionally, if the argument name is given by itself with no value, it

-on the end and is treated as a flag.
+is assumed to have an implict =true on the end and is treated as a flag.

 Below you will find the supported markers and their supported arguments.